shakthivel10/Optimal-Path-For-Orienteering/README.md

 Blue: Lake
 Pink: Out of Bounds

-We assume the following speeds in which an athlete can run in each of the terrains.

-Rough Meadow - 1 meter/second
+We assume the following speeds in which an athlete can run in each of the terrains, Rough Meadow - 1 meter/second
 Walk Forest - 2 meters/second
 Slow Run Forest - 3 meters/second